top of page

 In business and in life -- slow, steady and sustainable wins the race.

-If you're juggling work, family, friendship, pets, housework, hobbies, rest, play, exercise, and meal planning and mealprep without any help or support then Congrats- you are superhuman!
+If you're juggling work, family, friendship, pets, housework, hobbies, rest, play, exercise, meal planning and mealprep without any help or support then Congrats- you are superhuman!

 The Modern Work-Day

 Research shows that most people are only capable of 4–6 hours of truly focused, high-quality work per day.
 Deep work is mentally taxing, by nature.
 After the 4-6 hour mark, error rates increase and decision quality drops.
 We usually fill the rest of the day with context/task switching, low-value tasks, stress-driven “busywork” and yes- recovery.

+For some, a regular “work day” is so exhausting that the body and brain needs at least 2-3 rest/integration days to recover.
 This is why many high-performing people naturally compress their real work into a shorter window — whether they’re "supposed" to or not.

 • doing cognitive, creative, or emotional labor